SuperOfficeDocs/superoffice-docs/docs/en/database/tables/pushnotificationservice.md

 title: PushNotificationService table
 description: Used for storing handles to user devices that should receive push notifications so.generated: true
-keywords:
-  - "database"
-  - "PushNotificationService"
-so.date: 01.23.2023
-so.topic: reference
+keywords: database table PushNotificationService so.topic: reference so.envir: onsite, online
-so.envir:
-  - "onsite"
-  - "online"
 ---

-# PushNotificationService Table (493)
+# PushNotificationService Table (494)

 Used for storing handles to user devices that should receive push notifications